My-Finance-Report/yearly_report/README.md

 --> removed file upload limit (actually just made it 50 files) --> rerun when you alter a category
 -> stacked barchart

-Hello Friends,

-Busy week at MyFinance, with some new features shipped!

-- Nested group-by clauses to breakdown your expenses by category, then by month.